Probabilistic Analysis of Edge Elimination for Euclidean TSP: Abstract

 \section{Abstract}

 One way to speed up the calculation of optimal TSP tours in practice is eliminating edges that are certainly not in the optimal tour as a preprocessing step.
 In order to do so several edge elimination approaches have been proposed in the past.
-In this work we investigate two of them in the scenario where the input consists of $n$ independently distributed random points with bounded density function from above and below by arbitrary positive constants.
-We show that after the edge elimination procedure of Hougardy and Schroeder the expected number of remaining edges is $\Theta(n)$, while after that of Jonker and Volgenant the expected number of remaining edges is $\Theta(n^2)$.
+In this work we investigate two of them in the scenario where the input consists of $n$ independently distributed random points in the 2-dimensional unit square with density function bounded from above and below by arbitrary positive constants.
+We show that after the edge elimination procedure of Hougardy and Schroeder the expected number of remaining edges is $\Theta(n)$, while after that the non-recursive part of Jonker and Volgenant the expected number of remaining edges is $\Theta(n^2)$.

 { \textbf{keywords:} traveling salesman problem; Euclidean TSP; probabilistic analysis; edge elimination; preprocessing}